Wheeling Park High School: Career and Technical

-The Career and Technical Department consists of multiple computer electronics, graphic design, and engineering laboratories; including a 3D printer.
+The Career and Technical Department houses several labs for engineering, graphic design, and computer electronics; including a 3D printer.
 This department also has the auto-mechanics shop, collision repair, welding, machine tool technology, building construction, and power equipment systems classes.

 Fine and Performing Arts

 There are two theaters at Wheeling Park High school: the Phyllis A. Beneke Theatre and the JB Chambers Performing Arts Center.
 The music department has a piano lab and three rehearsal rooms.

 Wheeling Park is home to bands, choral ensembles, orchestral groups, and bluegrass bands.
 Its concert band has achieved 36 consecutive "superior" ratings at Region 1 Band Festival + 9 academic achievement awards statewide.
 Wheeling Park's music department and many other Ohio County Schools' music departments perform at the JB Performing Arts Center, commonly referred to as the "PAC," a 12 million dollar investment from Ohio County Schools, seating 1200 in a gallery style theater, having opened in 2012.

-Wheeling Park is also the home of the award-winning Wheeling Park High School Speech and Debate Team, which in 2022 won its 42nd state championship in Morgantown, WV.
+Wheeling Park is also the home of the award-winning Wheeling Park High School Speech and Debate Team, which in 2024 won its 44th state championship in Morgantown, WV.